Polycystic kidney disease: Treatment

 That will either be some form of dialysis, which can be done at least two different ways at varying frequencies and durations (whether it is done at home or in the clinic depends on the method used and the patient's stability and training) and eventually, if they are eligible because of the nature and severity of their condition and if a suitable match can be found, unilateral or bilateral kidney transplantation.

 A Cochrane Review study of autosomal dominant polycystic kidney disease made note of the fact that it is important at all times, while avoiding antibiotic resistance, to control infections of the cysts in the kidneys, and if affected, the liver, when needed for a certain duration to combat infection, by using, "bacteriostatic and bacteriocidal drugs".

 Prognosis

 ADPKD individuals might have a normal life; conversely, ARPKD can cause kidney dysfunction and can lead to kidney failure by the age of 40–60.
 ADPKD1 and ADPKD2 are very different, in that ADPKD2 is much milder.

 Currently, there are no therapies proven effective to prevent the progression of ADPKD.

 Epidemiology

 PKD is one of the most common hereditary diseases in the United States, affecting more than 600,000 people.
 It is the cause of nearly 10% of all end-stage renal disease.
 It equally affects men, women, and all races.
-PKD occurs in some animals as well as humans.
+It causes about 5% of all kidney failure PKD occurs in some animals as well as humans.